 Anglicans come in different varieties.
-At All Saints, we strive to embody the best of the different streams of the Christian faith: evangelical, sacramental, contemplative, charismatic, holiness, and justice.
+At All Saints, we strive to embody the best of the different streams of the Christian faith: Scripture, Spirit, and Sacrament.
 Some Anglican writers whose work you might recognize include C.S.
 Lewis, N.T.
 Wright, J.I.
 Packer, John Stott, and Alister McGrath.
 If you would like to learn more about following Jesus in The Anglican Way, call or email our church office and let them know you would like to attend our next class.

 How We Tell Time: The Church Calendar